Enpass vs Bitwarden review 2025

 Enpass lets you choose between completely randomly generated passwords and passphrases.
 And it also gives you the option to choose the length of your passwords, along with whether you want upper and lower case letters, numbers, and symbols.

-Bitwarden’s generator not only comes up with passwords but usernames, too.
-But, like Enpass, it has a range of options to let you optimize your passwords, including whether you want numbers, capital letters, and special characters.
+Bitwarden’s generator comes up with not only passwords but usernames, too.
+But, like Enpass, it has a range of options to optimize your passwords, including whether you want numbers, capital letters, and special characters.
+Like Bitwarden, it also allows generating passphrases.

 Password sharing